Reading Time: 5 minutes

 - Location and whether you want to seek help that’s close to home or far away

-- Type of treatment such as inpatient or outpatient
+- Type of treatment such as outpatient or in an inpatient rehab center

 - Whether the treatment is faith based or not and what your preference is in terms of receiving faith based or non-denominational treatment